neilellis/coding-with-gpt-4/README.md

 GPT-4 plugins are probably Java Applets (let's try and forget about them).

-It is the public's willingness to adopt, their immediate value proposition and the general wow! factor that have turned AI from a technological pursuit into a burgeoning technological revolution.
+It is the public's willingness to adopt, AI's immediate value proposition and the general wow! factor that have turned it from a technological pursuit into a burgeoning technological revolution.
 The potential is so obviously tremendous, but the uses so far are still **relatively** trivial.

 During any IT explosion there is a balance of Utility and Novelty.
 Initially it is skewed massively to Novelty and in